unrealwork/atsd-use-cases/research/hartford-fire/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/83d2a616/9/#fullscreen)

-Open [ChartLab](https://www.axibase.com) with the button above and navigate through time using the dropdown menu.
+Open [ChartLab](https://www.axibase.com) with the button above and navigate through time using the drop-down list.

-Despite consistent overall call numbers throughout the week, it is interesting to note that the number of fire-related calls made to the Hartford Fire Department was the highest on Sundays:
+Despite consistent overall call numbers throughout the week, it is interesting to note that the number of fire-related calls made to the Hartford Fire Department is the highest on Sundays:

 ```sql
 SELECT  date_format(time, 'E') AS "Day of the Week", sum(value) AS "Fire Calls"